bence-toth/cv-and-motivation-letter/README.md

 If I saved you a few hours of work with this, or just helped you land a new job (congratulations!), maybe consider buying me a cup of tea. :tea:

-## Caveats

-Just cloning the repository and opening `index.html` in your browser via `file://` will most likely fail with some spooky CORS error.

 ## Contact

 Feel free to reach out at tothab@gmail.com.